avillalobos/lsst_devops/README.md

       sudo su -
       admin.py -l

 The commands above will list all the nodes definitions configured in puppet.
 Depending on the host you want to work on, you may want to use a different environment.
 You can do that in 2 different ways, by modifying the CSV files in where all those definitions are, or by modifying the current DB (sqlite file).
-I would rather prefer the second options since is a temporay change.
+I would prefer the second options since is a temporay change.

 Example: